Pilar de Vicente-Gella

-Pilar de Vicente-Gella (born María Pilar Esther de Vicente-Gella Capo; 23 April 1942 – 30 April 2016) was a Spanish writer and ballerina dancer.
+Pilar de Vicente-Gella (born María Pilar Esther de Vicente-Gella Capo; 23 April 1942 – 30 April 2016) was a Spanish writer and ballerina.
 Pilu, as relatives and friends knew her, had a vocation for both arts since she was very young.

 Biography

 Born in Zaragoza at 6:10 a.m. of 23 April 1942, in a fairly well-off family of lawyers with liberal ideas, she was Maria Pilar Capo Bonnafous's and Agustin Vicente Gella's youngest daughter.
 Her father, a state lawyer and commercial law professor at the University of Zaragoza's Law Faculty, served as the faculty's deputy dean from 1949 to 1962.
 He then served as dean from 31 December 1962 to 31 December 1968 and, finally, from 1972 to 1974 as rector of the University of Zaragoza.

 Her godfather was Fausto Vicente Gella, her father's brother and Counsel of State Council.
 Her paternal grandfather, Agustin Vicente Perez, served as Mayor of Teruel and her maternal grandfather, Juan Capo, was a highly ranked official of the Bank of Spain.
 Her father's family came from Teruel and her mother's from Mallorca.
 Her parents inspired her with their passion for art, particularly so for music.
 Her mother played piano and her father was passionate about opera.
 Likewise, she always lived surrounded by paintings, so she also adored this field of art.
 On a different note, she was always proud of being born on 23 April, date of Miguel de Cervantes's and William Shakespeare's death (1616), the book day and currently regional day of Aragon, on the festivity of St. George.

 She spent most of her childhood between 23, Paseo de la Independencia, in Zaragoza and Teruel, but with occasional trips to Madrid, Barcelona, Paris or Milan, sometimes to attend opera shows in theatres such as Barcelona's Teatro del Liceo or Milan's Alla Scala.
 During her infancy, she endured a long disease, which was the start of a fragile health during most of her life.